redbear/Duo/README.md

 ![image](docs/images/RB_Duo.png)

 The [RedBear Duo](http://www.redbear.cc/duo) is a thumb-size development board designed to simplify the process of building Internet of Things (IoT) products.
 It provides everything you need -- Wi-Fi, BLE and a powerful Cloud backend, all in a compact form factor that makes it ideal for your first prototype, a finished product, and everything in between.
-[More...](docs/duo_introduction.md)
+[More >>](docs/duo_introduction.md)

 Purchase your RedBear Duo now: